pulumi/docs/content/blog/aws-eks-managed-nodes-fargate/index.md

 This can be provisioned with a single `pulumi up`, just like before, but instead of the automatically created default node group, our cluster will use a Managed Node Group instead.

-> This looks more complex than the earlier `eks.Cluster` example for two reasons.
-First, that example benefitted from the EKS package's internal smarts.
-Second, this approach gives you more control over the worker nodes, while still leaning on EKS to handle the EC2 node management based on your declarative specifications.

 For a full list of properties you can configure, please refer to the [`createManagedNodeGroup` API docs](/docs/reference/pkg/nodejs/pulumi/eks/#createNodeGroup).
-And for complete information about this feature, [see AWS's own product documentation](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html).
+Note that there are fewer options available than manually managed node groups, such as inability to supply kubelet arguments.
+We give up some control for the added simplicity.
+For complete information about EKS Managed Node Groups, [see AWS's own product documentation](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html).

-## Using EKS for Fargate
+## Let Fargate Manage It All

-Letting EKS manage node groups for us is a great step forward to simplifying how we run our Kubernetes workloads.
-It still means, however, that we need to declare requirements and think at the level of worker nodes.
+Using EKS Managed Node Groups is a great step forward to simplifying how we run our Kubernetes workloads.
+It still means, however, that we need to declare our compute requirements and think at the level of worker nodes.
 That's where [AWS Fargate support for EKS](https://aws.amazon.com/blogs/aws/amazon-eks-on-aws-fargate-now-generally-available/) offers another step function in simplifying our task of managing clusters.

 AWS Fargate technology is essentially "serverless compute for containers."
 Instead of thinking at the level of nodes, we can let Fargate handle provisioning, scaling, and scheduling of our cluster's worker nodes.
 This means we can just operate at the level of Kubernetes pods abstractions and let AWS do all of the other hard work for us!